TumCucTom/quantum-logic-lab/README.md

 ---

-Start building quantum circuits today and explore the possibilities of quantum computing with **QuantumCircuitSimulator**!
+Start building quantum circuits today and explore the possibilities of quantum computing with **Quantum Logic Lab**!